KureneAmy/SHAPE-MaP-processing-pipeline/README.md

    * **Command Parameters**

       **edit `config.yaml`**
-      - `samples`:        (required) A list describing all input samples, including their names and raw FASTQ file paths.
+      - `samples`:(required) A list describing all input samples, including their names and raw FASTQ file paths.
 Each sample entry must contain: `sample`: the sample name; `modified`: experimental group, in which RNA molecules are covalently modified at structurally flexible, unpaired nucleotides using SHAPE chemicals; `untreated`: negative control, where no SHAPE chemical reagent is added;`R1`: path to the Read 1 FASTQ file; `R2`: path to the Read 2 FASTQ file (for paired-end data). (optional) `denatured`: positive control, where RNA is fully denatured using chemical denaturants or high temperature prior to or concurrently with the addition of the SHAPE reagent.
 If your dataset includes a denatured group, please set ShapeMapper2 parameters `denatured` as "true" and add sample information following the format described above.

+      - `output_dir`:(required) Path to the output directory where all results will be saved.

+      - `container`:(required) Path to the Singularity container image (`shapemap.sif`) containing all required software and dependencies.

       - `target`:(required) FASTA file containing the target DNA sequences.
 Lowercase positions will be excluded from reactivity profile, and should be used to indicate primer-binding sites if using directed primers.
 If multiple primer pairs were used, set `certain_primer` as "true" and provide the primer sequences in a separate file with `primers_file`.

       - `overwrite`:(optional) Overwrite existing files in output and temporary file folders without warning.
 Default: false.